Kourtney Kardashian Lets Scott Disick Take Kids Shopping After Partying Spree

 Meanwhile, Kourtney Kardashian played paintball with her sisters and 7-year-old Mason.

-The Keeping Up With The Kardashians star shared a photo on Instagram posing with her sister Khloe and made sure fans knew that the guns they were posing with were paint guns and not real guns.
+The Keeping Up with the Kardashians star shared a photo on Instagram posing with her sister Khloe and made sure fans knew that the guns they were posing with were paint guns and not real guns.

 T H U G L I F E chill, it's paint.